 “In May 2011, the Supreme Court suspended the high court ruling after Hindu and Muslim groups appealed against the 2010 verdict.”

-In February 2015, Hindus and Muslims met three times to solve the dispute, however they failed in doing so.
+In February 2015, Hindus and Muslims met three times to solve the dispute, however, they failed to do so.

-On March 21, 2017, the Supreme Court said that the matter is very “sensitive and sentimental matter”, therefore it would be better if it is done by the process of mediation.
+On March 21, 2017, the Supreme Court said that the matter is a very “sensitive and sentimental matter”, therefore it would be better if it is done by the process of mediation under ADR.
 However, the mediation failed, and the Supreme Court decided to hear the civil appeals filed by the various parties against the Allahabad High Court judgment.

 Twice, a five-judge bench was constituted to listen to the verdict- for the first time on January 8, 2019.
 It consisted of judges Chief Justice Ranjan Gogoi, Justice SA Bobde, Justice NV Ramana, Justice UU Lalit and Justice DY Chandrachud.
 Next year, on January 25, 2019, the bench consisted of Chief Justice Gogoi, Justice Bobde, Justice Chandrachud, Justice Ashok Bhushan and Justice SA Nazeer.